Living-with-machines/CensusGeocoder/README.md

     census_file: "data/input/census_anonymisation_egress/EW1851_anonymised_s.txt"
 ```

-#### 1851 Parish Boundary Data for England and Wales (ENGLAND AND WALES ONLY)
+### Parish Boundary Data (EW ONLY)

+#### Description

-`data/input/1851EngWalesParishandPlace` contains a shapefile (`.shp`) and associated files of 1851 Parish Boundary data for England and Wales.
+A shapefile (`.shp`) and associated files of 1851 Parish Boundary data for England and Wales.
 The boundary dataset looks like this:

 ![1851EngWalesParishandPlace](documentation/1851EngWalesParishandPlace.png "1851EngWalesParishandPlace")

-This boundary dataset can be linked to I-CeM using `UKDS_GIS_to_icem.xlsx` (see point below) to create consistent parish geographies for England and Wales across the period 1851-1911.
-The consistent parish geographies are used by `historic-census-gb-geocoder` in conjunction with boundary datasets for Registration Sub Districts (RSD) to assign streets in OS Open Roads and Gb1900 to a historic parish/RSD administrative unit (see [Overview](#overview) for more details.)
+This boundary dataset can be linked to I-CeM using [1851EngWalesParishandPlace I-CeM Lookup Table](#1851engwalesparishandplace-i-cem-lookup-table-england-and-wales-only) to create consistent parish geographies for England and Wales across the period 1851-1911.
+The consistent parish geographies are used by `historic-census-gb-geocoder` in conjunction with boundary datasets for Registration Sub Districts (RSD) to assign streets in target geometry datasets to a historic parish/RSD administrative unit (see [Overview](#overview) for more details.)

 FIELD|DESCRIPTION
 --|--